Bartelds/language-variation/README.md

 ## Data

-The recordings are obtained from the from the Goeman-Taeldeman-Van Reenen-Project held at the Meertens Institute in The Netherlands.
+The recordings are obtained from the Goeman-Taeldeman-Van Reenen-Project held at the Meertens Institute in The Netherlands.
 The collection identifier is `Collectie van het Meertens Instituut, nummer 2006, audiocollectie Goeman-Taeldeman-Van Reenen-project (1979-1996)`.

 The set of recordings used in this study is available in `wav`.